Portfolio

 ← riscy.io

 I'm a computing scientist interested in software quality and all sorts of problems in optimization and search.
 I completed my PhD in 2014 at the University of Alberta, where I machine-learned pathfinding heuristics.
-Since then I worked with a great team on advancing the search engine at Dissolve, and today I lead a team in Applied AI/ML at the IBM Global Chief Data Office.
+Since then I worked with a great team on advancing the search engine at Dissolve, and today I lead a team in Applied AI/ML at IBM Enterprise Data.

 This is a portfolio of recent work.
 You can also find me on GitHub, LinkedIn, and Google Scholar.